dflock/duncanlock.net/content/posts/tech/how-to-set-your-compose-key-on-xfce-xubuntu-linux.rst

-:title: How to set your Compose Key on XFCE/Xubuntu Linux
+:title: How to set your Compose Key on XFCE/Xubuntu & LXDE Linux
-:slug: how-to-set-your-compose-key-on-xfce-xubuntu-linux
+:slug: how-to-set-your-compose-key-on-xfce-xubuntu-lxde-linux
 :date: 2013-05-03 15:40:46
-:tags: linux, xfce, config, howto, xubuntu
+:tags: linux, xfce, config, howto, xubuntu, lxde
 :category: tech
 :meta_description: The compose key on Linux is *incredibly* useful, but not set by default - and on XFCE there's currently no GUI to change it.
 Here's how to do it...
 :thumbnail: /images/posts/how-to-set-your-compose-key-on-xfce-xubuntu-linux/compose-key-diagram.png